thomasbabuj/PS-Office-Mate/README.md

 				- Contact phone nos

-					- Abel to make calls from this app
+					- Able to make calls from this app

 				- Option to send SMS from the this app